 How do I choose the best revision Rhinoplasty surgeon?

-Deciding on a revision Rhinoplasty can be a difficult and traumatic experience.
-To feel confident in your decision, use on only the best surgeon, with extensive experience in both Rhinoplasty and revision Rhinoplasty procedures.
-The best Rhinoplasty surgeon will be board-certified facial cosmetic surgeon, telling you he has undergone specialized, rigorous training in facial cosmetic surgery.
-The best revision rhinoplasty surgeon will listen to your needs and wants regarding your nose, then develop an individualized surgical plan especially for your unique situation.
+Deciding on a revision rhinoplasty can be a difficult and traumatic experience.
+To feel confident in your decision, consult only with the best surgeons, with extensive experience in both rhinoplasty and revision rhinoplasty procedures.
+The best rhinoplasty surgeons will be a board-certified facial cosmetic surgeon and will have undergone specialized, rigorous training in facial cosmetic surgery.
+The best revision rhinoplasty surgeons will listen to your needs and wants regarding your nose, then develop an individualized surgical plan especially for your unique situation.

-Dr. Hilger and Dr.Lyford-Pike are national leaders in revision Rhinoplasty services.
-With over 30 years of cosmetic and plastic surgery experience, they have unsurpassed skill and aesthetic vision have made the number one choice for patients requiring a revision Rhinoplasty procedure.
-Board-Certified in Facial Plastic Surgery, they have undergone rigorous testing and extensive training, making them the best Rhinoplasty surgeons both across the state and around the country.
+Dr. Hilger and Dr.Lyford-Pike are national leaders in revision rhinoplasty services.
+With over 30 years of cosmetic and plastic surgery experience, they have unsurpassed skill and aesthetic vision.
+These qualities have made them the number one choice for patients requiring a revision rhinoplasty procedure.
+Board-certified in Facial Plastic Surgery, they have undergone rigorous testing and extensive training, making them the among the best rhinoplasty surgeons both across the state and around the country.
 They have received multiple awards and recognitions, including the Castle-Connolly Award as America’s Top Doctor.
-He is active in both teaching and clinical research, serving as Professor and Director of the Division of Facial Plastic Surgery at the University of Minnesota.
+Dr. Hilger is active in both teaching and clinical research, serving as Professor and Director of the Division of Facial Plastic Surgery at the University of Minnesota.

-How do I know a second or third procedure would prove beneficial?
+How do I know if a second or third procedure would prove beneficial?

 Consultation with a surgeon experienced in revision surgery is paramount.

 Techniques have evolved, biomedical device development has provided advancements, and insights gained from experience have added options not available in the past.